beothorn/greement/README.md

 # greement

 Goal of the game
-Be the richest player when the time is up.
+Be the richest player when the turn count is up.
 The total wealth of the player is the sum of the value of all his properties, plus his money minus his debts.
 What you’ll need
 - An alarm clock